doguuokms/doguuokms/README.md

 <hr>

 <h3>I live in Bursa and do my internship as a frontend developer.
 I love software and I want to do what I love in every moment of my life.
-I really enjoy this job.<h3/>
+I really enjoy this job.I do my best to improve myself in the field of frontend developing, I try to produce my own ideas and I try to code the challenges on the frontendmentor site.<h3/>
   <br>

   <h3>Connect With Me<h3/>